What Are Normal Symptoms After Surgery?

 Post-Surgical Wound Care

-The preferred wound closure system is the Dermabond Prineo skin closure tape.
-With this system you will have sutures underneath the skin which will absorb with time.
-On top of these sutures, a clear piece of tape is placed.
-This tape creates a barrier between the incision and outside bacteria.
-Use of this tape allows you to begin showering normally within 24 hours of your procedure.
-You are not able to soak the area in a body of water.
+Your wound will be closed with sutures underneath your skin which will absorb over time.
+A clear or white piece of tape is placed on top of these sutures, creating a barrier between the incision and outside bacteria.
+This tape allows you to begin showering normally within 24 hours of your procedure.
+You should not submerge the area under water.
 Additionally, you have no wound care with this system.
-You may remove the outer dressings 24 hours after surgery but should not have to perform dressing changes or clean the incision with special solutions.
-The tape will stay in place for about 14 days.
+You may remove the outer bandages 24 hours after surgery but should not have to perform dressing changes or clean the incision with special solutions.
+The tape will stay in place for until your postoperative appointment.